GetintheLoop/painless-sqlalchemy/README.md

 #### Join as Required

 When using `filter()` only necessary joins are made.
-So if you are filtering by `teacher.id` and `teacher.name` we only need to join `teacher` once.
+So if we are filtering by `teacher.id` and `teacher.name` we only need to join `teacher` once.

 While the above case is trivial, this gets very interesting when nested